Prince1PE/Pathfinding/README.md

 ./a.out to run, arguments are optional to set height and width ./a.out MAX_HEIGHT MAX_WIDTH in order to set the grid to the max possible value for your screen size For help on commands, simply click h
+You may experience jitter on some laptops or slower computers if you use a big grid

 Talk about commands the user can use
 Talk about the algorithms used and how they work